-The point is that you need to control risk based on price.
+The point is that you need to control risk based on price action.
 Price is where your profits and losses are, so don’t base the stop loss on anything but price.

 If you wait for an indicator to trigger you out at a loss, you may end up losing way too much as indicators can be slow to react to real-time price changes.

 If you like the idea of trading with ATR, check out the High Momentum Trend Trading Strategy which uses ATR for entries and exits.